 All arts and craft exhibits must include a 4-H Craft Information Card, 4-H 618A.
-This information card is to describe work completed so the judge can more accurately evaluate the exhibit.
+(This can be found in the Static Project Record Sheets section) This information card is to describe work completed so the judge can more accurately evaluate the exhibit.
 Craft information cards are for judging purposes only and will not be returned to the exhibitor.